tardate/LittleArduinoProjects/BoldportClub/PissOff/README.md

 * I doubt I could have soldered the SD card socket by hand without a great deal of pain
 * the final result looks great - almost like it came out of a factory

+Next to final assembly:

+* through-hole components with an iron
-Next to final assembly.
-Hot-glue for the speaker and battery pack attachment.
+* hot-glue for the speaker and battery pack attachment

+And here it is, ready to test:

 ![PissOff_build](./assets/PissOff_build.jpg?raw=true)